 Easy Ways to Maintain Curb Appeal in the Fall

-Even though maintaining beautiful curb appeal in the fall can seem more challenging, you gain a bunch of options for decorating this season.
+Even though maintaining beautiful curb appeal in the fall can seem more challenging, there are many festive options to decorate the exterior of your home.

 Below is a list of four different ways to maintain beautiful curb appeal in the fall.

 There are plenty of flowers that can add a variety of brilliant colors to your yard’s autumn glow.
 The most popular is probably the chrysanthemum, mums for short.
 They come in a variety of colors: red, yellow, white, orange, peach, and pink.
 They also come in a wide range of sizes, fitting any decorative need you may have.

 Pansies are another excellent option, especially if you want something that will bloom again in the spring!
 Other flowers you may consider for the perfect fall garden include croton, flowering kale, sweet alyssum, ornamental pepper, and dianthus.

 Additionally, there are plenty of bulbs you can plant during the fall that won’t bloom until spring.
 If you put a little bit of work in now, it will pay off in a multitude of colors later.
 For more on the best spring-blooming bulbs, click here.